-- Adopt a Clean Energy Standard (CES)
+- Reforming the Alternative Energy Portfolio Standards into a Clean Energy Standard

 Below, we have compiled a variety of policy documents, research, and multimedia content related to deep decarbonization that have been featured on the PEC website in the years since we began our focus on climate more than a decade ago.

 Report: Climate and Energy Policy Recommendations for the Pennsylvania Gubernatorial Candidates

 PEC is revisiting its climate and energy recommendations once again to provide an updated decarbonization roadmap for the 2022 Gubernatorial candidates.